(Yes, I really do use that very greeting in real life!)

 I’m the most indecisive person EVER.
 When I make a decision, it has to feel right and sink in before I proceed.
 Even dumb things like which store I should go to and whether or not I buy certain things.
 If I make a decision that I regret, I have a hard time letting it go.
 Instead I stew about it for much longer than necessary, as though it will change anything. :P

 I have Type One Diabetes and wear an insulin pump (that's my site on my arm above).
-Truth: I’m not the world’s most diligent diabetic, but at 26 years and counting, I guess I might be one of the more resilient ;) I hope at least!
-I’ve largely escaped complications to date and I am SO very grateful!
+After 26 years and counting, I’ve largely escaped complications and I am SO very grateful!

 Part of me wishes I lived like Anne of Avonlea, with puffed sleeves and poofy buns and a one room schoolhouse.
 We'd live at the end of a rather long lane, no other houses around for a mile or so, and tons of big shade trees.
 All the neighbors, which would include my extended family and in-laws, would get together for barn raisings regularly, though.
 And there would of course be a Target within 15 minutes and we'd drive SUV's with plenty of leg room for everyone.
 Video games would not exist and my boys would move pipe and drive farm trucks in the summer for work.
 Ahem (cue ripple in the record sound)... anyhow, that little thought train says a heckuva lot about me right there!
 To read about how I sometimes actually feel about real life, try this post :)

 My husband, Stephen, and I met on a blind date!
 He drove half way across the state to take me out.
 And on that first date, he made the comment, “I go through some hair changes,” followed by performing a few silly voice impersonations for me over dinner.
 Hmm… I thought he might just be one of those "real winners."
-Turns out he sold me on the fact that I can't live without him (ha ha- not really).
+Turns out he sold me on the fact that I can't live without him- ha ha. :).
 He balances my seriousness really well and is forever lifting me up to be who and what I am.
 He also does fewer impressions these days, thank heavens. :)

 When I married him, I became a wicked Step Mom to two awesome little dudes, Taron and Keaton.
 They were just three and five then, and now they’re driving and entering high school- what the what?!
-I’ve gone the gamut of emotions when it comes to step motherhood, or maybe I should say second-wife-dealing-with-the-ex-erhood. :P No matter what, these two are AWESOME young men!
-They complete me and our family when they are with us, which we always wish was more. :)
+I’ve gone the gamut of emotions when it comes to step motherhood, but no matter what, these two are AWESOME young men!
+They complete me and our family and we always wish they were with us more. :)

 It might go without saying that I kinda like emoticons.
 I seem to do this... :) .... quite a lot.
 Or else this... :P .... or maybe this... ;) But that's really it, I promise. :)